 Pawpaw - is a wonderful fruit which has a rich history and numerous nutritional benefits.
 It is very low in calories (only 39 calories per 100 g!) and also contains no cholesterol.
 So if you are trying to lose weight, consider eating pawpaw every day to maximize its health benefits.
 A great beauty food, pawpaw is low in fructose and is excellent for digestion!
 The antioxidant nutrients found in it, including Vitamins C and E and beta-carotene, are great at reducing inflammation and acne.
 Vitamin C may also protect your skin against sun damage.

-Carrots - are good not only for your eyes, but also for the skin.
+Carrots - are good not only for your eyes but also for the skin.
 They are especially good for clearing up breakouts.
 Carrots are rich in vitamin A and they help prevent the overproduction of cells in the outer layer of the skin.
 That’s where excess sebum combines with dead cells and clogs pores.
 Another great reason to snack on carrots is because Vitamin A reduces the development of skin-cancer cells.
-Baby carrots every day is excellent for perfect skin.
+Baby carrots every day is excellent for the perfect skin.
 You don’t have to eat all these foods every day, but a healthy mix is good for that healthy skin and body.
 Avoid junk food, too much sugar, trans- fats and refined carbohydrate for the best skin possible.
 As Muslims, we need to be overly conscious of what we take into our system.
 Our consumption should always be halal, healthy and beneficial to our overall well being.